Global well-posedness for the derivative nonlinear Schr\"odinger equation in $L^2(\mathbb{R})$: Local smoothing for the DNLS

 Next we consider the first term on $\LHS{m4 type II bound}$.
 Decomposing once again into Littlewood--Paley pieces, we have

 To continue, we split the sum into two pieces: the first where \(M_4 < \max\{M_j\}\) and the second where \(M_4 = \max\{M_j\}\).

 For the first summand, we apply \eqref{paraHolder} to estimate the terms with the two highest frequencies in \(L^2\) and the remaining terms in \(L^\infty\).
-We then apply Bernstein's inequality and Lemma~\ref{L:Fmu} to estimate
+We then apply Bernstein's inequality followed by \eqref{Hard Place} to the \(N_4\)-term and \eqref{Fmu-E2} to the \(N_3\)-term to estimate

 Note that the frequency parameters $N_j$ represent a permutation of the parameters \(M_j\) so as to account for the largest contribution.
 Integrating with respect to the measure \(e^{-\frac1{200}|h-\mu|}\,d\mu\) and applying \eqref{LS loc} and \eqref{admissible}, we obtain an acceptable contribution.